saimani-18/Automeet-AI/README.md

 ## 🌟 Why AutoMeet?

-Modern teams lose **critical decisions, tasks, and context** after meetings.
-AutoMeet ensures **nothing gets forgotten**.

-✔ No manual note-taking
-✔ No missed action items
-✔ No dependency on recordings
-✔ Fully automated follow-ups
-✔ Works across meetings, time, and teams
+Modern teams often lose important decisions, tasks, and context once a meeting ends.
+AutoMeet solves this by automatically capturing conversations through live captions and turning them into clear summaries, actionable tasks, and searchable knowledge—without manual note-taking or audio recordings.
+With built-in follow-ups and smart automation, AutoMeet ensures every meeting leads to clarity, accountability, and action across teams and time.

 ---